Deshcloud2020/identity_keycloak/testsuite/integration-arquillian/test-apps/servlet-authz/README.md

     http://localhost:8080/servlet-authz-app

-If everything is correct, you will be redirect to Keycloak login page.
+If everything is correct, you will be redirect to DTidentity login page.
 You can login to the application with the following credentials:

 * username: jdoe / password: jdoe
 * username: alice / password: alice